Grace Children’s Foundation

 Chair, Board Of Trustees

-Carolyn is a dynamic and accomplished executive with a proven record of identifying opportunities and initiating and implementing projects that propel organizations to the next level of success.
+Carolyn is the CEO of Spector Philanthropic Advisors.
+She is a dynamic and accomplished executive with a proven record of identifying opportunities and initiating and implementing projects that propel organizations to the next level of success.
 She specializes in establishing an organizational vision, developing innovative programs and securing resources to ensure achievement of long-term and short-term objectives.
 She is a skilled manager who focuses on hiring the best people, collaborating effectively with external stakeholders and inspiring success organization-wide.

-Carolyn is the President and Chief Operating Officer of the Juhi Ash Center.
+Most recently, Carolyn served as President and Chief Operating Officer of the Juhi Ash Center.
 Located on Fifth Avenue and 61st Street, the Juhi Ash Center combines the best of both worlds to offer an integrative approach to both Eastern and Western medicine.
-The Center delivers patients a new model of healthcare that is both integrated and personalized and treats the root causes of the problems not the overt symptoms.
+The Center delivers patients a new model of healthcare that is both integrated and personalized and treats the root causes of the problems, not the overt symptoms.
 The Center uses natural, effective, less-invasive procedures whenever possible and focuses on the promotion of health and the prevention of illness as in addition to the treatment of disease.

 Carolyn has also served as the Executive Director of numerous Not for Profit organizations in New York City whose missions are to provide life-saving and life-altering surgery to children in need both domestically and internationally.
 She has focused on working with patients with craniofacial conditions for the last five years.
 Most recently she served as Executive Director of NextGenFace where she led the daily operations of the Foundation including managing fundraising strategies, corporate/private donor relations, marketing and PR campaigns, events and financial operations.
 She supervised all staff and served as the main point of contact with the Board of Directors.